ludus-leonis/FreeBeeGee/docs/datamodel.md

 ```

 `id`
-: The ID of the *piece*, a 16-digit hex string.
-The following IDs have a special meaning: 'ffffffffffffffff' represents the pointer, 'fffffffffffffffe' represents the LOS line.
+: The ID of the *piece*.
+The following IDs have a special meaning: 'ZZZZZZZZ' represents the pointer, 'ZZZZZZZY' represents the LOS line.

 `l`
 : The layer (number) to show the *piece* in. `1` = tile, `2` = overlay, `3` = note, `4` = token, '5' = other.
 In theory the *asset* type does not have to match the layer it is shown in, but currently e.g. only a tile *asset* is used in the tile layer.